High School Athletics Program

 The athletic programs are based upon open communication and mutual respect among school administration, teachers, coaches, students, parents and officials.

-Valley Catholic competes at the 3A level in the OSAA.
-We are also members of the Lewis & Clark League for several of our sports.
-Certain sports such as cross country, soccer, tennis, golf and track and field compete at the 3A level in special districts.
+As of the fall of 2014, Valley Catholic competes at the 4A level in the OSAA.
+We are also members of the Cowapa League for several of our sports.
+Certain sports such as cross country, soccer, tennis, golf and track and field compete at the 4A level in special districts.

 We offer OSAA varsity teams in 19 sports and also JV and JV2 teams in many of these 19 sports.
 The sports include volleyball, boys and girls cross-country, boys and girls soccer, football, boys and girls basketball, boys and girls swimming, dance, baseball, softball, boys and girls tennis, boys and girls golf, and boys and girls track and field.
 We also offer boys lacrosse as a club sport.